top of page

 Post-Procedure Management of an Infected Port

 Infected ports can pose distinct challenges.
 The need for extensive irrigation sometimes necessitates wider incisions for infected ports.
-Unlike standard procedures, infected sites are not closed immediately but are left open to heal by secondary intention, employing iodoform packing.
+Unlike standard procedures, infected ports are not closed immediately but are left open to heal by secondary intention, employing iodoform packing.
 The use of broad-spectrum antibiotics is standard, with adjustments based on culture results.
-For wound management in infected cases, a gradual reduction in iodoform gauze is advised to promote healing.
+For wound management in infected ports, a gradual reduction in iodoform gauze is advised to promote healing.

 [Dr. Aaron Fritts]